Barbudan youths learn the art of Warri board-making under the guidance of cultural advocate Asha Frank and master craftsman Uncle Roddy.

 It is a new year, but our mode of operating remains the same.
 We have recharged and are working steadfastly towards the main historic event of the nation’s UNESCO ICH-sponsored National Intangible Cultural Heritage (ICH) Project.

 That is, the creation of Antigua and Barbuda’s first ever Intangible Cultural Heritage Database, the key to re-invigorating our intangible cultural heritage.
-Look out for a comprehensive update on the ICH project and its history-making cultural database on January 19, 2026!
+Look out for a comprehensive update on the ICH project and its history-making cultural database on February 16, 2026!
+(New date)

 And, yes, the Warri Revival Program, the ICH safeguarding pilot exercise launched August 2025, will continue this year, venturing into more schools, and institutions in the private and civil sectors.